tahmidbintaslim/my-mac-dotfiles/README.md

 ## 👨‍💻 Author

-**Tahmid Bint Aslim Rafi**
+**Tahmid Bin Taslim Rafi**
 MIT Licensed

-> Suggestions and PRs are welcome to extend support for Linux/WSL, Kitty, or Windows Terminal profiles.
+> Suggestions and PRs are welcome to extend support for Linux/WSL, Kitty, or Windows Terminal.

 ---